utdata/rwd-mastery-assignments/school-ratings/rubric-gs.md

 - As you always should, create a folder on your computer for all the material you'll use in this project.
 - Start a [Data Diary](https://docs.google.com/document/d/1gd5RR5YK43N3uE0o1vBoJfnkSo5S0JJFUCJmFsa75FM/edit#heading=h.5i6qymvlqkwj) and record the links and steps you use to download your data.
 (You can do this in Google Docs, or as a text file on your computer.
 I use a [code editor](https://drive.google.com/open?id=1vxqW2B0JkRov-V2sRtBSuOHIOdP71WH-5qBFDQvuUY8) and store it on my computer, but do what is comfortable for you.)
-- You'll use this Data Diary to keep other note to yourself about this project.
+- You'll use this Data Diary to keep other notes to yourself about this project.
 You'll turn it in with your assignment.

 ## Import the data into Google Sheets